 (2) If the person consenting to the conduct of another is induced to

-consent by a substantial mistake concerning the nature of the
+consent by a substantial mistake concerning the nature of the invasion

-unexpected invasion or harm.
+invasion or harm.

 (3) Consent is not effective if it is given under duress.